What IS a Business?

 But company executives go to great lengths to blur the distinctions between the company and its businesses.
-As Sruly Blotnick so aptly described in his book, The Corporate Steeplechase, managers fear that detaching units such as businesses from the hierarchy would threaten their status and power,.
+As Sruly Blotnick so aptly described in his book, The Corporate Steeplechase, company executives fear that detaching units such as businesses from the company hierarchies would threaten their status and power.

 Former industry leaders such as Digital Equipment Corporation, Montgomery Ward, Pan Am, and many others have failed because they would not do that one thing that would have preserved their successes—detach their businesses from their corporate hierarchies to continually create and nurture new businesses.
 Ironically, they failed to protect their shareholders under the pretense of protecting their shareholders.
 They sold the notion that the power and control inherent in their orderly functional hierarchies provided shareholder protection.
 It's a game, a game without winners.

-People buy products and services they like from people they like.
+People buy products and services they like from people they like in businesses they like.
 Creating customers depends on creating that liking, by building social relationships between people in your business and people in your customer communities.
 Customers will buy your products and services because of those relationships.

 Therefore, the primary responsibility of a winning business is to achieve its primary purpose better than its best competitors can.
 A winning business must create stronger relationships with more of the customers than its best competitors can.